 Regent Acker joined his family business, Goodman Acker P.C., in 2013, where he practices law and is responsible for the firm’s business development.
 He has also served on the Detroit Jewish Community NextGen Board of Directors from 2013-2017, was a Michigan Political Leadership Program fellow through the Institute for Public Policy and Research at Michigan State University in 2015, and was named a Rising Star by Michigan Lawyers Weekly, as well as a Detroiter to Watch by the Detroit Jewish Federation in 2016.

-Regent Acker’s wife Lauren is also a graduate of U-M (’07) and they have two daughters.
+Regent Acker’s wife Lauren is also a graduate of U-M (’07) and they have three daughters.